Levangul/Levans-note-taker/README.md

   ## Description

-  This is a simple logo maker which can be created by user input from command line... you can choose shape, color and add text to your logo.
+  This is simple application that allows users to create and store notes.

   ## Table of contents